lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 The textbook for this course is *Bioinformatics Algorithms: An Active Learning Approach* by Phillip Compeau and Pavel Pevzner.
 You will be required to purchase the online version of the book for $29.95 to complete pre-class programming exercises;
 purchasing the physical book is optional.
+Follow [this link](https://cogniterra.org/course/465/promo) to purchase the book and gain access to our course's assignments.
+Please use your UM email to register an account.

 ### Lecture videos